swup/forms-plugin/README.md

 Forms with a `data-swup-form` attribute will be serialized and submitted by swup, including page transitions just like normal link clicks.
-Set a custom transition name using the `data-swup-transition` attribute on the form element.
+Set a custom transition name using the `data-swup-animation` attribute on the form element.

 The action, method and encoding type attributes set on the form are respected.
 The server response must be a valid page with all containers to be replaced by swup.